PawarPayal/Research-Paper/README.md

 o Start broad and progrssively narrow down to the issue (problem).

-# Materials and Methods
+# Materials and Methods:

-o Sufficient detail for reproducibility. o Results and Discussion. o Interprete the results.
+o Sufficient detail for reproducibility.

+o Results and Discussion.

+o Interprete the results.

 # Conclusion:
 o Present the outcome at a higer level of abstraction.

 # References:
-o Professor Kim's lecture note. o How to write a great research paper. o Top-10 tips for writing a paper. o Writing scientific papers. o The elements of style.
+o Professor Kim's lecture note.

+o How to write a great research paper.

+o Top-10 tips for writing a paper.

+o Writing scientific papers.

+o The elements of style.